melezhik/outthentic/README.md

       bar : 2

-Unless user sets path to configuration file explicitly by `--ini` or `--yaml` story runner looks for the files named suite.ini and _then_ ( if suite.ini is not found ) for suite.yaml at the current working directory.
+Unless user sets path to configuration file explicitly by `--ini` or `--yaml` or `--json`  story runner looks for the files named suite.ini and _then_ ( if suite.ini is not found ) for suite.yaml, suite.json at the current working directory.

 If configuration file is passed and read a related configuration data is accessible via config() function, for example in story hook file: